12-Lead ECG Placement: The Ultimate Guide

 A lead is a glimpse of the electrical activity of the heart from a particular angle.

-Put simply, a lead is like a perspective.
-In 12-lead ECG, there are 10 electrodes providing 12 perspectives of the heart's activity using different angles through two electrical planes - vertical and horizontal planes.
+Put simply, a lead is a perspective.
+In a 12-lead ECG, there are 10 electrodes providing 12 perspectives of the heart's activity using different angles through two electrical planes, vertical and horizontal.

 Vertical plane (Frontal Leads):